jpignata/blog/articles/protected-method-visibility.md

 end
 ```

-`Collection instances can now compare themselves to each other while still
+`Collection` instances can now compare themselves to each other while still
-`hiding their data from other callers.
-Collection objects will only respond to
+hiding their data from other callers. `Collection` objects will only respond to
-`items for sibling Collection instances; calls from other objects will raise a
+items for sibling `Collection` instances; calls from other objects will raise a
-`NoMethodError.
+`NoMethodError`.

 ```ruby
 Collection.new([1, 2, 3]) == Collection.new([1, 2, 3])